You've analyzed the job posting and noted the key points. The applicant profile seems to fit you to a T, and you’ve highlighted your strengths!

-Use details like the name of the person you saw/informed you, the date you met and where, or the name of the event.
+Use details like the name of the person you saw/who informed you, the date you met and where or the name of the event.

-Mention the interview or interaction you already had, use points that appear to be effective and convincing; go into greater detail about the most relevant experience and skills.
+Mention the interview or interaction you already had, and go into greater detail about your most relevant experience and skills.

 Let’s look at how to broaden your thinking and avoid certain classic mistakes!

 10 Simple but Important Tips:

 A cover letter should be no longer than a single page.
 Otherwise, the recruiter won’t read it.